-Schedule 1 of the EP&A Act identifies minimum requirements for the public exhibition of strategic planning and policy documents, and applications submitted to Council for determination.
+Schedule 1 of the EP&A Act identifies minimum requirements for the public exhibition of strategic planning and policy documents, and for applications submitted to Council for determination.
 These minimum requirements are set out below in Table 1.
-Strategic Plans, Policy proposals and major developments are displayed on Council's web site (https://www.yourvoiceourcoast.com/).
+It should be noted that the days cited are "Calendar Days", not weekdays, and that the period for public exhibitions cannot end on a Saturday, a Sunday or a public holiday.
+The period must also exclude the dates between 20 December and 10 January.
+Strategic Plans, Policy proposals and major developments are displayed on Council's web site (www. yourvoiceourcoast.com/).
+A variety of engagement tools may be utilised for consultations regarding strategic and policy matters, dependant on the scale of the proposal.
+For example, in developing Council's LGA-wide Local Strategic Planning Statement (LSPS), Council utilised the following: